tkporter/react-native-sms/README.md

 # react-native-sms

 ## SendSMS
-Use this component to send an SMS with a callback (completed/cancelled/error).
-Works for iOS and Android!
-Working as of RN 0.33.0
+Use this RN component to send an SMS with a callback (completed/cancelled/error).

-### UPDATES:
-Now supports 0.33.0-- keep in mind this could pose problems with older versions of RN

 ## How to install
 1. `npm install react-native-sms --save`